openstack/networking-odl/doc/source/specs/neutron-port-dhcp.rst

 Alternative 1
 --------------
-The creation of Neutron Opendaylight DHCP port will be invoked within the OpenDaylight mechanism Driver subnet-postcommit execution.
+The creation of Neutron OpenDaylight DHCP port will be invoked within the OpenDaylight mechanism Driver subnet-postcommit execution.

 Any failures during the neutron dhcp port creation or allocation for the subnet